 Unfortunately, developing an augmented reality clothes project is out of reach for most fashion designers, manufacturers, and retailers, simply because they don’t have the right specialists for the job.
 Sure, they can hire software developers or find some on-hand staff that can be educated in these ways, but both approaches are pretty demanding in terms of time and attention.

-The easy solution here is to find a capable development provider that will take care of all your needs.
+The easy solution here is to find a capable software development service provider that will take care of all your needs.
 For example, you may consider partnering with Program-Ace.
 We have been developing AR apps (and VR/MR solutions) since the inception of the technology, and take a diligent approach to every project.

 As we develop software for different industries, we make sure to assess the companies’ business needs and ensure that the end product hits every target and draws in a wide audience.
 If you want to learn more about our services and get the ball rolling on cooperation, just contact us today.